matheus-pereira/elric/website/versioned_docs/version-27.1/ExpectAPI.md

 You can provide an optional `propertyMatchers` object argument, which has asymmetric matchers as values of a subset of expected properties, **if** the received value will be an **object** instance.
 It is like `toMatchObject` with flexible criteria for a subset of properties, followed by a snapshot test as exact criteria for the rest of the properties.

 You can provide an optional `hint` string argument that is appended to the test name.
-Although Jest always appends a number at the end of a snapshot name, short descriptive hints might be more useful than numbers to differentiate **multiple** snapshots in a **single** `it` or `test` block.
-Jest sorts snapshots by name in the corresponding `.snap` file.
+Although elric always appends a number at the end of a snapshot name, short descriptive hints might be more useful than numbers to differentiate **multiple** snapshots in a **single** `it` or `test` block. elric sorts snapshots by name in the corresponding `.snap` file.

 ### `.toMatchInlineSnapshot(propertyMatchers?, inlineSnapshot)`